Public Information Campaign

 It is important to note that most incidents go undocumented, largely because academics face consequences for their careers and livelihoods, while PRC nationals face yet more serious life-changing consequences.
 Most victims whose cases UKCT is aware of have opted not to publicise their experience: this includes Chinese-born individuals whose family in China have been directly intimidated by police, British-born academics, and a British-born student.

-In light of this situation, UK-China Transparency is launching a public information campaign to raise awareness about the CCP’s interference on campus.
-As well disseminating evidence to university administrations, faculties, academics, and student unions, UKCT will be gathering a network of like-minded university members to promote awareness of these issues.
+• Disseminating evidence to university administrations, faculties, academics, and student unions, UKCT will be gathering a network of like-minded university members to promote awareness of these issues.

 If you would like us to come and discuss this issue with your student union, your faculty, your administration, please get in touch by emailing [email protected]

-Page first published 01/03/2024
+This page was first published on 01/03/2024